superbolt08/OpenStream/README.md

 ### `app/`
 - Website application, including frontend and backend code.

-### `images/`
-- UML diagrams, architecture schematics, and other project-related images.

 ### `prisma/`
 - Prisma ORM configuration and schema definitions for interacting with the MongoDB database.